hero

 • Discharge: Eye and nose discharge, often green-tinged.

-• Gastrointestinal problems: Infected animals often experience vomiting, diarrhea, and a loss of appetite.
+• Gastrointestinal issues: Infected animals often experience vomiting, diarrhea, and a loss of appetite.

 • Skin-related symptoms: A common symptom is hyperkeratosis, or thickening of the paw pads.
 It can also involve small pus-filled pimples on the skin.